chasewalker26/Attention-Perturbation-Metrics/README.md

 The official implementation of "Rethinking Attribution Quality Metrics for Vision Transformers".

 ## How to Use APMs
-See `example.ipynb` for a full example of the application of the source code for our APMs compared with their IPM counterparts.
+See `APM/example.ipynb` for a full example of the application of the source code for our APMs compared with their IPM counterparts.

 It shows:
 <ul>